 - The grille gate dividing the male section of the unit, from the female section shall be locked during visiting hours.
 No visitation will be allowed in the male/female patient’s bedroom.

-Visitation will occur in the Visitation Room (Dinning area).
+Visitation will occur in the Visitation Room (Dining area).
 Visitors will be monitored by nurses, and are not allowed to enter patients' bed room without permission

 - Lodgers are not allowed for 2nd class and 3rd class patients